katjanakosic/mvst-github-search/README.md

 ## Project Structure

 This project structure focuses on the most important files in this project.

 ```
 mvst-github-search
 ├── README.md
 ├── client
-│   ├── node_modules                    Installed node modules (do not touch)
 │   └── src
 │       ├── views                       Contains HompageView and RepositoriesView
 │       ├── components                  Contains custom built UI components used in the views
 │       ├── services                    Defines API calls to the backend
+│       ├── stories                     Contains storybook files for each custom built component
 │       ├── types                       Contains interfaces that define the structure of repositories and users
 │       ├── App.tsx                     Defines the main application component
 │       └── main.tsx                    Sets up the React root and renders the App component into the DOM
 └── server
-    ├── node_modules                    Installed node modules (do not touch)
     └── src
         ├── controllers                 Contains controllers handling request logic
         ├── routes                      Defines Express routes